 Daycare for dogs and pets, in general, is becoming really popular to enable pet owners to take care of their business while making sure their pets are in good hands.
 You can find out if there is such a facility in your neighborhood and also find out what kind of activities they offer and how your pet will fit in.
 This is a good choice if your dog is able to socialize and relate well with other animals.

 9. Leave the curtains open

 Leaving your pets home alone doesn’t mean you should make them feel confined.
-A simple way to help your dog entertain itself is to leave the curtains open and provide a spot close to the windows which it can sit and lookout.
+A simple way to keep your dog busy leave the curtains open and provide a spot close to the windows where it can sit and lookout.
 It also helps if you leave some doors open so your pet can move from room to room and not feel rooted to a spot.
 But be sure to keep rooms containing really valuable stuff locked and out of sight of any open windows.